 Debate over Kansas hamburger stand's mural could head to the Supreme Court

-There's a mural in Salina, Kansas, on the side of a restaurant.
-The restaurant sells hamburgers, and the mural depicts hamburgers - big ones - ones that look kind of like flying saucers, which has led to a legal case.
-At issue in that case is this question - is the mural a work of art or an advertisement?
+We have the story of a mural on the side of a restaurant in Salina, Kansas.
+The restaurant sells hamburgers, and the mural shows hamburgers - big ones - that sort of look like flying saucers.
+And this has led to a legal case.
+Is this mural a work of art or an advertisement?
 Matthew Algeo of Kansas Public Radio reports.

 MATTHEW ALGEO, BYLINE: The Cozy Inn is a popular hamburger stand in downtown Salina, once named the best in Kansas by USA Today.